jjrebollo/modules-mvvm-c/README.md

 The elements and interactions listed above will be encapsulated in Modules.
 This way, we will be able to reuse them.

+Below we see how this architecture can be applied in an iOS project on two different scenarios.

 #### Module with UI

 In this scenario, the UI elements can be reused so we will include them inside the Module.